Trinity Hospital

 |

-Trinity Hospital, looking north up Alabama, 1929 Along comes this shot which really adds to the confusion.
-If we are looking north up Alabama from Fulton, shouldn't we see some elevated train tracks?
+Trinity Hospital, looking north up (Williams), 1929 Along comes this shot which really adds to the confusion.

 |